 We would love to talk to you about your training, grooming, sitting, or walking needs.
 Please get in touch today!

 Owner, Head Trainer

-I have lived with and loved dogs my whole life and have worked with them for 17 years.
+I have lived with and loved dogs my whole life and have worked with them for 19 years.
 I started a pet sitting/dog walking business in 1997 and have been training since 2005.
-I live in Oak Park, Michigan with my husband Robert, our pit bull mix Daisy, the action-packed cat Posey, and a 30 year old Amazon Parrot named Petey.
+I live in Oak Park, Michigan with my husband Robert, our pit bull mix Daisy,and our senior cat Posey.

 Head Trainer, Groomer, Office Manager

 In July of 2008 I adopted my best buddy, a then-4-year-old Tibetan Terrier.
 Sprocket was close to perfect from the start; cute, cuddly, enthusiastic about giving kisses and taking walks.
 He did have one small problem, though: he was a cat chaser!